lynnemunini/PongGame/README.md

 # PongGame
-Building Pong.
-Famous Arcade Game
+Built Pong.
+Famous Arcade Game use "u" and "d" to control the left paddle, Up and Down arrow keys to control the right paddle.